Podcast behind the screens – behind the scenes | Erweiterte Welten

 In the new podcast episode with Olga Felker we learn more about the exciting research of Media Art Fellow Kris Dittel (Rotterdam), who together with Aneta Rostkowska, director of Temporary Gallery, Center for Contemporary Art (Cologne), has launched the project Forms of Kinship.
 Kris and Aneta, as well as other invited guests, will approach diverse forms of kinship and social relationships beyond the traditional nuclear family in a variety of ways in a study group.
 In lectures and workshops with artists, thinkers, poets, and activists, they will not examine existing alternative models, but would like to collectively develop entirely new directions of thought.
 In the podcast, Olga, Aneta and Kris get into conversation and we learn about concepts like Family Abolition and how much the world we live in is based on structures that, among other things, are geared towards the privatization of care work.

-Since 2012, the Temporary Gallery – Centre for contemporary art functions as charitable art association: exhibition, mediation and cooperation have since formed the cornerstones of its program.
+Since 2012, the Temporary Gallery – Centre for contemporary art functions as charitable art association.
+Exhibition, mediation and cooperation have since formed the cornerstones of its program.
 Its special focus lies on the intersection of contemporary artistic and curatorial practice and theory as well as their discourse and embedding in a wider art- and cultural-historical, scientific and social context.

 Podcast behind the screens – behind the scenes | TAB TALKS